cryptopunksnotdead/punks.attributes/README.md

-## Your Tool Here
+## Your Scripts & Tools Here

-Do you have a tool for the punks dataset?
+Do you have any scripts or tools for the punks.attributes datasets?
 Let us know!
-Add your tool here.
+Add your scripts and/or tools here.
+Yes, you can!